UpekHansaja/TypeScript-NodeJS-Setup/README.md

 console.log(addNumbers(2, 3));
 ```

-NodeJS haven't the ability to execute TypeScript by default,
+NodeJS doesn't have the ability to execute TypeScript by default,

 So there are 2 main ways to overcome this situation